Larissa Behrendt

 Larissa Yasmin Behrendt (born 1969) is an Australian legal academic, writer, filmmaker and Indigenous rights advocate.
-She was a professor of law (2001-2018) at the University of Technology Sydney (UTS), now distinguished professor there.
-She was director of research and academic programs (2001-2011) at the Jumbunna Institute for Indigenous Education and Research at UTS, and holds the inaugural Chair in Indigenous Research at UTS.
-In 2025 she was appointed as the chair of the Writing Australia Council.
+She was a professor of law (2001–2018) at the University of Technology Sydney (UTS), now distinguished professor there.

+At UTS she was director of research and academic programs (2001–2011) at the Jumbunna Institute for Indigenous Education and Research and holds the inaugural position of Chair in Indigenous Research.
+In 2025 she was appointed the chair of the Writing Australia Council.

 Early life and education

 Larissa Yasmin Behrendt was born in Cooma, New South Wales, in 1969, of Aboriginal descent on her father's side.
 He was a Eualeyai and Kamilaroi man, who grew up in an orphanage and became a street kid.
 As an adult, he worked as an air traffic controller before becoming an Aboriginal Studies academic.
 He established the Aboriginal Research and Resource Centre at the University of New South Wales, Sydney in 1988, around the time when Behrendt commenced studying there.
 Her mother, who was non-Indigenous, worked in naval intelligence.
 Behrendt describes her upbringing as "very much working-class", and both of her parents were against religion.
 They moved to Sutherland Shire when she was in primary school.

 After attending Kirrawee High School, Behrendt completed a Bachelor of Jurisprudence and Bachelor of Laws degree at the University of New South Wales in 1992.
 In the same year, she was admitted by the Supreme Court of New South Wales to practise as a solicitor.
 After a stint of working in family law and legal aid, she travelled on a scholarship to the United States, where she completed a Master of Laws at Harvard Law School in 1994, and a Doctor of Juridical Science from the same institution in 1998.
 Behrendt was the first Indigenous Australian to graduate from Harvard Law School.

 She also earned a Graduate Diploma in Screenwriting (2012) and Graduate Diploma in Documentary (2013) at the Australian Film, Television and Radio School (AFTRS), and is a graduate of the Australian Institute of Company Directors (2013).